Vincent Harper: Exeter City

 On 21 June 2023, Harper would join League One side, Exeter City on a two-year deal with an option for an additional third year.
 The signing was funded by the 1931 Fund, a group who pay money each month to raise around £15,000 to sign a player and part-fund them for a season.
 Harper would make his debut for Exeter, coming on as a substitute in the 16th minute for the injured Demetri Mitchell, in a 3–0 victory against Wycombe Wanderers.

 On 5 May 2025, Exeter announced the player would leave the club in June when his contract expired.

 Walsall

 On 26 June 2025, Harper signed for League Two team Walsall on a two-year contract with an option of a further year.
+On 14 August 2026, Harper returned to Exeter City on loan for the season.

 International career

 Having been born in Kenya, but moving to England at a young age, Harper is eligible to play for both the Kenya national team and the England national team.
 In an interview in 2018, Harper said it would be a case of which football association asked him to represent first.

 In March 2023, Harper was included in Paul Fairclough's provisional 25-man England C squad.
 On 21 March 2023, he played the full 90 minutes in England C's 1–0 victory against Wales C.

+On 9 October 2025, Harper made his senior international debut for Kenya, playing the first half of a 2026 World Cup qualifier victory over Burundi.